warptoad/warp-toad/backend/README.md

 ```

 ### note
-you might need to add with {type:"json"} to L2AztecBridgeAdapter.ts and WarpToadCore.ts
+you might need to add with {type:"json"} to L2AztecBridgeAdapter.ts and WarpToadCore.ts and add a //@ts-ignore above it!

 ### how to use